Disconnections

-Your retailer can disconnect your electricity or gas if:
+Your provider can disconnect your electricity or gas if:

 • you don’t pay a bill or security deposit, or don’t pay for connection to your property